claukers/microscript/README.md

 ```
 npx miqro <command> [args]
 Available commands:
-	init			inits your config folder
+	doc			outputs to stdout an api folder auto doc as a json
+	doc:md			outputs to a file an api folder auto doc as a markdown
 	config			outputs to stdout the config as a json
-	config-bash		outputs to stdout the config as a bash script
+	config:bash		outputs to stdout the config as a bash script
-	config-env		outputs to stdout the config as a env file
+	config:env		outputs to stdout the config as a env file
-	db:init			init sequelize configuration.
+	config:init		inits your config folder
 	db:console		runs a readline interface that send the input as a query
 	db:dump:data		dump the data of the database (only defined models)
 	db:push:data		push a dump to the database